Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 Vegetables and fruits: pros and cons

 From an early age, it is necessary to teach kittens to eat vegetables, boiled and raw.
-When a kitten nibbles on a whole apple, a head of cabbage, raw carrots, in this way he cleans his teeth from plaque.
-Boiled pumpkin is given for prevention, from worms.
-Experts advise giving grated carrots with the addition of vegetable or animal fat, it is rich in vitamin A, which is very useful for pets.
+When a kitten gnaws on a whole apple, a head of cabbage, or raw carrots, it cleans its teeth from plaque.
+Boiled pumpkin is given for prevention against worms.
+Experts advise giving grated carrots with the addition of vegetable or animal fat; they are rich in vitamin A, which is very useful for pets.

 You can't give onions.

-Sprouted wheat, oats are rich in vitamins B and C and are very useful for fluffy crumbs.
+Sprouted wheat and oats are rich in vitamin B and C and are very beneficial for furry babies.

-It is advisable that a bowl of white chalk stand next to the plate of food.
+It is advisable to have a bowl of white chalk near the plate of food.

-Do not forget that there should be a container with drinking water near the bowl with food.
+Don’t forget that there should also be a container of drinking water near the bowl of food.

 Dry food for kittens

-In any pet store, it is not a problem to buy expensive, as well as cheap dry food.
-So a kitten at 1.5 months is better to feed: dry or natural food?
-Opinions were divided on this matter.
+In any pet store it is not a problem to buy expensive as well as cheap dry food.
+So what is better to feed a 1.5 month old kitten: dry or natural food?
+Opinions on this matter are divided.

-Some experts believe that dry food for babies aged 1.5 months is undesirable.
-The ventricle of the crumbs will not be able to digest it.
-If in the future preference is given to dry food, it is worth accustoming to it no earlier than 3 months.
+Some experts believe that dry food is undesirable for babies aged 1.5 months.
+The baby's stomach will not be able to digest it.
+If in the future preference is given to dry food, it should be introduced to it no earlier than 3 months.

 Others argue that there is a high-quality dry food specially designed for small kittens that contains a large amount of vitamins and nutrients.
-But before use, it must be soaked in warm water.
-Do not soak a large amount of feed; leftovers should be refrigerated or discarded.
+But before using it, it must be soaked in warm water.
+Do not soak large amounts of feed; Leftovers should be refrigerated or thrown away.
 The soaked food is stored in the refrigerator for 1 day.

-And yet, how to feed a kitten for 1.5 months, dry or natural food, you will have to decide on your own.
-Experts advise not to buy cheap food, but to use premium food purchased in specialized stores so as not to harm the baby.
+And yet, what to feed a kitten for 1.5 months, dry or natural food, you will have to decide on your own.
+Experts advise not to buy cheap food, but to use premium food purchased in specialized stores, so as not to harm the baby.

-Pay attention to foods that absolutely must be excluded from the diet of crumbs.
-This applies to any, purebred and non-pedigreed cats (with the exception of neutered and sterilized individuals, there are special instructions for them).
+Pay attention to foods that should absolutely be excluded from your baby’s diet.
+This applies to any purebred or non-pedigreed cats (with the exception of castrated and sterilized cats, there are special instructions for them).

-• It is dangerous to give pork to cats - this meat is too fatty and hard to digest.
-In addition, it contains a lot of bacteria that are harmful to the cat family.
+• It is dangerous to give pork to cats - this meat is too fatty and difficult to digest.
+In addition, it contains a lot of bacteria harmful to the cat family.

-• You can not give food from the table to small kittens, it contains spices and a lot of salt.
+• You should not give food from the table to small kittens, it contains spices and a large amount of salt.

-• Do not give bird or fish bones.
+• You should not give bird or fish bones.

 • Low-grade dry food, canned food - all this is very harmful food for kittens and adult cats.

-• Dry and wet dog food does not meet the needs of the cat's body.
+• Dry and wet dog food does not meet the needs of a cat's body.

-• You can not give kittens a mixed diet - combine natural food and dry food.
+• Kittens should not be given mixed food - combining natural food and dry food.

-It is necessary to give the baby to drink, even if he is still breastfeeding.
+It is necessary to give your baby something to drink, even if he is still breastfed.
 Be sure to change the water every day.

-Do not feed the kitten as soon as you wake up.
+Do not feed your kitten as soon as you wake up.
 Cats have a good memory.
-The pet can immediately understand that he will receive food as soon as the owner wakes up, and in the future will wake him up in the morning.
+The pet can immediately understand that it will receive food as soon as the owner wakes up, and in the future it will wake him up in the morning.

-Decide on a feeding place where the cat will have a bowl of food and water so that it is comfortable and easily accessible to both the pet and the owners.
+Decide on a feeding area where the cat will have a bowl of food and water so that it is comfortable and easily accessible for both the pet and the owners.

-Do not feed your cat from your table, so that he does not get into the habit of disturbing the owners during meals.
+Do not feed the cat from your table so that it does not get into the habit of disturbing its owners while eating.

-Any creature, after it has eaten, needs rest, time to digest food.
-This is especially true for babies.
-You should not immediately start playing with the kitten after eating, hugging him, squeezing, so as not to harm the baby.
+Any creature, after it has eaten, needs rest, time to digest the food.
+This is especially true for children.
+You should not immediately start playing with the kitten after eating, hugging it, squeezing it, so as not to harm the baby.

 Conclusion

-Summing up, we can say that small fluffy creatures, like small children, require attention and affection.
-Good nutrition, good care, love and affection of their owners - this is what is necessary for the healthy development of the baby.
+To summarize, we can say that small furry creatures, like small children, require attention and affection.
+Good nutrition, good care, love and affection from their owners are what is necessary for the healthy development of the baby.

-Veterinarians do not advise using the mixed version, citing the fact that in this case it is difficult to avoid an overdose of vitamin products.
+Veterinarians do not recommend using a mixed version, citing the fact that in this case it is difficult to avoid an overdose of vitamin supplements.
 An imbalance of vitamins and minerals in the body causes disturbances in the functioning of the body.

-The choice of food depends on the employment of the owners, their financial capabilities, and the taste preferences of the pet.
+The choice of food depends on the owner’s employment, their financial capabilities, and the pet’s taste preferences.
 It should be remembered that the diet should be varied, but at the same time balanced.
-Obesity is dangerous for the health of any cat.
+Obesity is dangerous to the health of any cat.

-It is best to feed the animals according to a schedule and a pre-compiled menu.
-Neutered cats usually face the problem of overweight, so their diet is given special attention.
+It is best to feed animals according to a schedule and a pre-compiled menu.
+Neutered cats are usually found with the problem of excess body weight, so special attention is paid to their diet.

-Many pet owners argue about the correct choice of feed.
-Some insist on a natural diet, while others say that industrial feed is much healthier and tastier.
-It is difficult to prove someone is right in this situation.
+Many pet owners argue about the correct choice of food.
+Some insist on a natural diet, others say that industrial feed is much healthier and tastier.
+It is difficult to prove anyone is right in this situation.

-In addition, in fresh meat and fish delicacies there may be worm larvae, which is fraught with the development of helminthiasis.
-To avoid infection, you will need to boil or bake a dish for cats, because fried food is harmful not only to the human body, but also the cat's stomach suffers from it.
+In addition, fresh meat and fish delicacies may contain worm larvae, which can lead to the development of helminthiasis.
+To avoid infection, you will need to boil or bake a dish for cats, because fried food is harmful not only to the human body, but also to the cat’s stomach.

-Ready food does not take much time to feed.
-It is enough to pour a certain portion in order to clearly know that the pet will not starve until the evening.
+Ready-made food does not take much time to feed.
+It is enough to pour a certain portion to clearly know that your pet will not go hungry until the evening.

-What to feed at 2 months and at an older age?
+What to feed at 2 months and beyond?

-After a month and a half, portions are gradually increased, but the number of feedings is reduced to 4-5 times.
-At the age of 4 - 5 months, feeding should be done 4 times a day, at 6 - 7 months - 3 times a day, and after 12 - 14 months, the Scottish cat is already fed twice a day.
+After one and a half months, portions are gradually increased, but the number of feedings is reduced to 4–5 times.
+At the age of 4 - 5 months, feeding should be done 4 times a day, at 6 - 7 months - 3 times a day, and after 12 - 14 months, a Scottish cat should be fed twice a day.

-At home, you can also use the continuous method of feeding Scottish Fold kittens: in this case, food is not removed from the bowl and the kitten can approach it whenever it wants.
-The food needs to be changed as often, depending on what you are feeding your lop-eared kitten.
+At home, you can also use the continuous feeding method for Scottish Fold kittens: in this case, the food is not removed from the bowl and the kitten can approach it whenever it wants.
+The food needs to be changed as often as possible, depending on what you feed your lop-eared kitten.

-For example, dry food may be present in the bowl all the time, while canned food and natural food are changed 4 times a day.
+For example, dry food can be constantly present in the bowl, while canned food and natural food can be changed 4 times a day.

-It is important not only to properly feed, but also to water the Scottish Fold kitten.
-Water should be in a separate vessel (metal or plastic).
-If you decide to purchase a plastic bowl, buy it in a specialized store so as not to get a fake: poor quality plastic may contain harmful substances.
+It is important not only to feed and water your Scottish Fold kitten correctly.
+Water should be in a separate container (metal or plastic).
+If you decide to purchase a plastic bowl, buy it in a specialized store to avoid getting a fake: poor quality plastic may contain harmful substances.

 Change the water 2 times a day and make sure that no pieces of food get into it.